 Why are Kunekunes the Hot Item for Hobby Farmers, Self-sufficiency Advocates and the Slow-Food movement?
 A number of reasons, not the least, is the already mentioned wonderful temperament.
 Another reason is their size and lifestyle.

 KuneKunes are lard pigs.
 If you were to feed them fast and furious for six months like a commercial pig, you will get a lard bucket.
 KuneKunes are slow-paced grazers and as such, do not reach butcher weight (around 100 – 150 pounds) until around a year old.
 They continue to grow until about 3 years of age, with sows reaching a mature weight of under 200 pounds and the boars up to 250 pounds.
-It is recommended that you fatten a KuneKune on pasture alone, although the piggies would love you even more after some treats of veggies or fruit.
+It is recommended that you fatten a KuneKune on pasture in the summer and alfalfa hay or pellets in the winter, although the piggies would love you even more after some treats of veggies or fruit.
 The quality of the pork is very tasty and worth the wait.
 But why would you want to wait?
 Why not get a commercial feeder pig and have the pork (and more of it) on the table 6 months earlier?
 The best argument for me is that I believe that “naturally raised” (in other words, letting a pig be a pig) meat is better for me, my family and the planet.

 KuneKunes fit perfectly into the grazing scheme as they pretty much get along with everyone.
-Granted, Chubbs has learned he can buffalo the cows and will sometimes "herd" them around the pasture- just out of boredom, it seems.
+Granted, Chubbs learned he could buffalo the Dexter cows and would sometimes "herd" them around the pasture- just out of boredom.
 The goats, however, will not be budged by a mere pig, but they understand that if you head-butt a pig straight on, everyone is just going to get a headache.
 So the goats are sneaky and will catch a pig on the side, sending the Kunekune rolling.
 Nothing but the pig's sense of pride is hurt.
 And your pasture will thank you for the smaller-framed pigs as they do less damage with those sharp hooves.
 They also do less rooting because of their cute little upturned snouts (they need soft ground or mud to make any headway).

 We raise our pigs for breeding stock, meat and to complete our rotational grazing scheme.
 Other people own KuneKunes as pets, Therapy Animals and use in petting zoos.
 No matter what your porcine needs are, the KuneKune can fill them!